James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 This factor is the main part.
-There is this myth that one human year is equal to 7 whooping dog years.
+There is this myth that one human year is equal to seven whopping dog years.
 That is not scientifically accepted or proven, but it is accepted by many.
 However, a tough calculation shows a human aged by one year will be equal to a 10 to 15-year-old dog.
 That is, the dog will be fully matured and have all sexual capabilities, etc.

 The lifespan of a mixed dog will be completely different from distinct breeds of dogs as there are two types of breeding: inbreeding and crossbreeding.
 Dogs that are inbred have shorter lifespans compared to those that are crossbred.
 Inbred dogs are at risk of sharing genes that can carry inheritable illnesses and conditions.
 Dogs that are crossbred tend to have healthier and longer lifespans.

-The Lifespans of Different Breeds
+Lifespans of Different Dog Breeds

 Here is a list of dogs with the maximum ages they can live up to:

-Pitbull breeds have an average lifespan of 10–14 years.
+- Pitbull: 10–14 years.
 This means they are strong and energetic enough to live up to 14 years and 15 if taken care of properly.

 5 Scientific Benefits of Having a Dog

 Apart from the emotional benefits that bringing a puppy has to offer, there are many scientific benefits of having a dog as well.
 You don’t just have to own them to reap all the health benefits that they have to offer, you can hang out with them, and they will bring you so many advantages.
-Here are the top 5 most influential ones among them.
+Here are the top five most influential ones among them.

 1. Heart Health